-The observation that greater instantaneous FEV_1 decrements occurred in the variable exposure regimes means that the 8-h standard may not be as protective as intended.
-As noted previously, Hazucha and Lefohn (2007) indicated that the current 8-h average human-health O_3 standard does not appear to be consistent for predicting the hour-by-hour pattern of FEV_1 responses obtained following exposures to realistic concentration profiles.
-Because of nonlinearity, the elevated hourly average concentrations influence the observed instantaneous human health effect (i.e., FEV1 decrement).
+The observation that greater FEV_1 decrements occurred shortly after peak O3 exposures in the variable exposure regimes means that the 8-h standard may not be as protective as intended.
+As noted previously, Hazucha and Lefohn (2007) indicated that the current 8-h average human-health O3 standard does not appear to be sensitive to the hour-by-hour pattern of FEV1 responses observed following exposures to realistic concentration profiles.
+Compared to the constant exposure profile, the hourly lung function decrements in pulmonary function of subjects exposed to the variable (or stepwise) concentration regime were substantially greater one hour after the peak exposure.
+This appears to indicate that the 8-h average form of the O3 standard may not be as protective as believed and may need to be revisited sometime in the future.

+Because of nonlinearity, the elevated hourly average concentrations influence the observed instantaneous human health response (i.e., FEV_1 decrement).
 Hazucha and Lefohn (2007) suggested that alternative forms of the O3 standard might employ cumulative exposure indices that weigh the higher hourly average concentrations more than the mid- and low-level values.
 Logistic models, based on data from variable exposures, appear to perform well and appear to be physiologically the most relevant for predicting human health dose-response effects.